 - 1. Preheat the oven to 350°F (180°C).

 - 2. Line an 8-inch square pan with 2 long lengths of aluminum foil or parchment paper, positioning the sheets perpendicular to one other and allowing the excess to extend beyond the edges of the pan.
 Lightly butter the foil or parchment.
 [Editor’s Note: The original recipe calls for a 9-inch square pan, although we’ve had better success with an 8-inch pan.]

 - 3. In a medium saucepan over low heat, melt the butter.
-Add the chocolate and stir by hand until it is melted and smooth.
+Add the chocolate and stir by hand until it’s completely melted and smooth.

 - 5. Stir in the chopped nuts and scrape the batter into the prepared pan.
 Bake until the center is almost set, about 30 minutes.
 Do not overbake.

-- 6. Let the brownie cool completely in the pan—this is the difficult part—before lifting the foil or parchment and the block of brownie out of the pan.
-Cut the brownie into squares.
+- 6. Place the pan on a wire rack and let the brownies cool completely—yes, we understand just how difficult this can be—before lifting the foil or parchment along with the brownies out of the pan.
+Cut the brownies into squares.
 (The brownies will keep well for up to 4 days and can be frozen for up to 1 month.)